Filbert88/SEA-Salon/README.md

 and excellent reviews.
 With a rapidly growing clientele and a stellar reputation, SEA Salon is your premier destination for all your beauty needs.
 Because of this, SEA Salon has gained a lot of customers.
 To handle the new customers, the SEA Salon management team has decided to develop a new SEA Salon Application.
+The website is accessible at [SEA Salon](https://sea-salon-six.vercel.app/).

 # Purpose
 The purpose of making this project is to create a salon website for submission to the Compfest 2024 Academy and utilizing modern technologies like NextJS to improve my knowledge.

 # Features
 This salon app enables users to book, add, edit, and delete services, facilitating easy management for the admin across multiple branches.
-Additionally, admins can manage branch details, add,edit dan delete stylist, and also delete reviews and reservations.
+Additionally, admins can manage branch details, and add, edit, and delete stylists, as well as delete reviews and reservations.
 When making a booking, users can choose their preferred stylist and select one or more services at the desired branch.
 After selecting a stylist and time, the app will notify users if the reservation is possible or if there is a scheduling conflict with another client who has booked the same stylist at the same time.
-User can also view their past reservations in my reservation page.
+Users can also view their past reservations on the "My Reservations" page.
+This website also has a responsive design, making it easy for users to access it anywhere and anytime.
+It also applies authentication for user security and utilizes the Cloudinary API to handle image uploads.

+# Restriction
+- Admins need to reload the page after adding, editing, or deleting data to ensure that the displayed data is always up-to-date.

 # Frameworks/Tools Used
 - NextJS App Router (Fullstack Framework)